Skateboarding in China: Early pioneers

-Danny Zhang played a role in the early development of skateboarding in China.
+Danny Yuan Yuan Zhang played a role in the early development of skateboarding in China.
 He bridge the gap between the US and China by serving as a direct line of communication, this opened up trade of skateboard decks, trucks, wheels, other hard goods, and soft goods.
 With this new influx of new look from skate and streetwear hitting Shanghai, this helped shape the look of skateboarding and trends in China.
 Danny was interviewed and appeared in Shanghai 5 a documentary about skateboarding in Shanghai.
-Directed, Filmed, produced and edited by: Charles Lanceplaine Danny Zhang also appeared in various other media. including Transworld Skateboarding "San Diego resident Danny Zhang, now one of skateboarding’s go-to men in China.
+Directed, Filmed, produced and edited by: Charles Lanceplaine Danny Yuan Yuan Zhang also appeared in various other media. including Transworld Skateboarding "San Diego resident Danny Yuan Yuan Zhang, now one of skateboarding’s go-to men in China.
 Danny was involved in organizing the first International Skateboarding Open in Nanjing".
 Vice Media China Daily. to both 2016 and 2017 FISE World Series in Chengdu China.
-"After four global stops in Montpellier, France, Osijek in Croatia, Denver in the United States and Edmonton in Canada this year, the FISE World Series will be in Chengdu from Friday to Sunday," said Danny Zhang, Media and Marketing Director of FISE World Series.
+"After four global stops in Montpellier, France, Osijek in Croatia, Denver in the United States and Edmonton in Canada this year, the FISE World Series will be in Chengdu from Friday to Sunday," said Danny Yuan Yuan Zhang, Media and Marketing Director of FISE World Series.

-Tony Hawk and Danny Zhang at the 2019 Shanghai Vans Park Series contest.
+Tony Hawk and Danny Yuan Yuan Zhang at the 2019 Shanghai Vans Park Series contest.